 Gambling sponsorships have been a thorny issue for many years in American sport – and not just in the NBA.
 Established leaders in many sports, including NFL, have been opponents of the process – with the NFL claiming as far back as the 1960s that gambling was the sport’s primary threat.
-When the Supreme Court in favor of sports betting occurred in May 2018 (fueling the partnerships), references were made to “point-shaving” – a scandal that hit the college basketball scene back in the 1950s, which saw match fixing occur in order to profit from a certain outcome.
+When the Supreme Court ruling in favor of sports betting occurred in May 2018 (fueling the partnerships), references were made to “point-shaving” – a scandal that hit the college basketball scene back in the 1950s, which saw match fixing occur in order to profit from a certain outcome.

 The NBA has now announced that it will permit sports gambling companies to advertise on a range of its public-facing channels as well as to use NBA brand assets themselves.
 The first major partner was the casino firm MGM – this was made public in mid-2018.
 As part of this deal, MGM will be permitted to use NBA imagery, including logos – though this sort of right will also be available to other firms in the space.
 Other firms, including Betstar, have already muscled their way in and got their hands on a slice of the sponsorship pie.

 Perhaps the main criticism of the introduction of gambling sponsorships in the NBA and elsewhere is that they dilute the integrity of whatever match is being played, and that they give fans and observers – and even players, in the case of match fixing – skewed incentives.
 Watching a sports game as a fan is usually an equality-oriented activity, as all fans have the same kind of stake in the outcome: they either want their long-established team to win, or they are neutral.
 When gambling is introduced into the mix, however, some observers begin to use the game as a way to attempt to make a profit.